MicrocontrollerApplications/Lab3_Timers/README.md

 4. Enable Timer 1.

 After you configured Timer1, the Capture Compare Module needs to be configured, too.
+Before checking its description in the manual, please check [uC Quick](https://fs.hs-ulm.de/org/Institute/IMM/INFO/LIB/uC_LIB/uC_Quick/uCquick-X.pdf)'s short summation of this module, which can be found in chapter  *1.2.6.4 Capture/Compare/PWM Modul (CCP)*.
+> [!NOTE]
+> The summation is written german.
+As an english version does not exist, please use Google Translator, Deepl.org, ChatGPT or another translation tool of you choice to translate the text into your preferede language.

+> [!TIP]
+> In case your browser / PDF reader does not provide you a table of content for the document use *STRG + F* to find the chapter.

 Open the documentation of the Capture Compare Module and implement below configuration for CCP1.
 1. Set the Mode Selection to *Compare Mode: Special Event Trigger*.
 (CCPxCON -> CCPxM)
 2. Select Timer1 for comparison.
 (CCPTMRS0 -> C1TSEL)